Mimi97-aqua/Python-Scratch-Projects/README.md

 ### Setup
 To run this project:

-1. Click the green button which has code written on it and copy the link under HTTPS
+1. Click the green button which has code written on it and copy the link under HTTPS.

 2. Open Git Bash and cd into your preferred location.
 3. Type: